A Complete Guide to Buying a Car With a Rebuilt Title

 How can I make sure that the car with a restored title is worth buying?

 You first need to check the accident history that was initially granted a salvage status.
-Then, you need to request the documentation and find out who did the repair and restoration work.
+Then, you must request the documentation and find out who did the repair and restoration work.
 Even if the mechanic has positive reviews, consider getting a second opinion, as it can help you understand precisely what you are dealing with.

 Does the title affect your insurance options?